Organizing Django Apps Inside an apps/ Directory

 We have a full article describing Django Enterprise Structure -> Django Enterprise-scale projects

-Part 1 — Using apps/ at Project Start
+Approach 1 — Using apps/ at Project Start

 This is the easiest and cleanest moment to do it.